 In Computing lessons in Key Stage 1 children are introduced to the concept of algorithms.
 They explore giving and carrying out instructions using directive language, progressing to writing their own instructions and learning to use simple input and output sequences.
 They also learn to problem solve by 'debugging' the sequences they create.
-Pupils use our school learning platform on Purple Mash to get creative, designing their own cards, talking books and animations.
-They have the opportunity to use microphones, cameras and video cameras to record their own work.
+They have the opportunity to use microphones, cameras and video cameras to record their own.

 In Key Stage 2, children build upon their knowledge and understanding of algorithms to explore simple coding programmes on our learning platform Purple Mash, as well as using other software such as Scratch.
 This provides children with the opportunity to analyse and solve problems as they learn to write their own code and overcome problems by 'debugging' their programmes.
 Computing at St Joseph's also provides great links to other areas of the curriculum such as Science, Maths and PE.
 Here children have the opportunity to use equipment such as data loggers and pulse rate monitors to record real life information from their surroundings, for example, investigating noise or light levels around the school, or how their pulse rate changes during exercise.